AmazingWikis/Wiki-Copying/README.md

 All bash scripts provided have been tested on Ubuntu 20.04 for mediawiki 1.37.6.
 These should work at any VPS provider.
 These scripts will be updated as necessary.

-Once the fork is completed, perform the announcement immediately or after Google Indexed stuff
+These Shell Scripts are designed to automated as much of the process, however requires user input and manual configurations.
+This means that basic technical skills are required, which includes purchase of a domain and configure networking of the domain's [A, Custom Name Server, CAA  aka SSL Certificates records].

-* figure out how to use botpasswords or user credentials for grabDeletedText.php, grabDeletedFiles.php
+Once the fork is completed, perform the announcement immediately or after Google Indexes stuff

 3 bash scripts have been prepared to allow smooth forking
 * quick install mediawiki 1.37.6 and get a wiki up